daniwasonline/skynode-shell/README.md

 Of course, replace `/bin/skynode-motd` with the path to *your* installation of Skynode Shell MOTD.

 ## Where can I find Skynode Shell binaries?
-Skynode Shell binaries can be found [here](https://ci.bean.codes/danny/skynode-shell/-/releases).
+Skynode Shell binaries can be found in the Releases section of this repository.

 ### I don't trust these binaries.
 Can I build the project myself?
 Although the binaries don't have any spyware or malware, I can see why you'd want to build yourself.
 There's a handy little Node app in the `build` directory that'll automatically build the binaries for you.
-Just run `node [name of build script]` and you'll be on your way! :)
+You'll first need to install dependencies in the build directory by running `npm i` in there.
+The only dependency is `pkg`, so if you already have it globally installed then you should be set.
+Afterward, just run `node [name of build script]` and you'll be on your way! :)